Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `getBootsWeight`

+*Read-only*.
 Gets the weight of the boots equipped on the actor, or 0 if no boots are equipped.

 ```lua
 local result = tes3mobileActor:getBootsWeight()